MISP/MISP-RPM/INSTALL8.md

 dnf module enable php:7.4
 dnf module enable mariadb:10.11
 ```
 make sure you'll adjust the php74 and misp-2.4.X versions where necessary

-make sure you'll adjust the php74 and misp-2.4.X versions where necessary

-make sure you'll adjust the php74 and misp-2.4.X versions where necessary

-make sure you'll adjust the php74 and misp-2.4.X versions where necessary

-make sure you'll adjust the php74 and misp-2.4.X versions where necessary

-make sure you'll adjust the php74 and misp-2.4.X versions where necessary

-make sure you'll adjust the php74 and misp-2.4.X versions where necessary

-make sure you'll adjust the php74 and misp-2.4.X versions where necessary

-make sure you'll adjust the php74 and misp-2.4.X versions where necessary

 ## install provided RPMs